The sad fact is, on average, 70% of first time visitors to your church don’t come back a second time.

 If it is their first time it put the spotlight on them (how many people are going to ask me today if it’s my first time?!).

-If it is not their first time then that’s just… awkward.
+If it is not their first time then that’s just… awkward π³

 4. Make Yourself Available

-For all you know, this is the first time in that person’s life that they’ve ever stepped into a church and who can guess what crazy expectations are rolling around in his head.
+For all you know, this is the first time in that person’s life they’ve ever stepped in a church and who can guess what crazy expectations are rolling around in his head.

-Be friendly and helpful, assure the nervous first timer that everything is alright.
+Be friendly and helpful and assure the nervous first-timer that everything is alright.

 This takes getting the balance right, you don’t want to hound a person because that can be detrimental too.

-If a visitor has never been to your church before, offer directions to the bathrooms, show them where the Kids Church program is, tell them where they can get a coffee before the service.
+If a visitor has never been to your church before, offer directions to the bathrooms, show them where the Kids Church program is and tell them where they can get a coffee before the service.

 When you’re new, and especially if you’re alone, having a point of contact can be really helpful and reassuring.